Testing for COVID-19: Early Alert Service

 What if I want to cancel or change the time of a test?

 You can cancel a test online.
 If you want to change the time, simply cancel and rebook.
+When attending your test, please make every effort to be on time, as late arrivals can seriously disrupt the service.

 Can I just turn up?